qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

-One notable change is that I've also added support for [FRR](https://github.com/frrouting/frr), which is a significantly upgraded fork of Quagga (full disclaimer, at time of writing I am a maintainer for FRR).
+One notable change is that I've also added support for [FRR](https://github.com/frrouting/frr), which is a significantly upgraded fork of Quagga.
 The rest of the images will still pull amd64 versions and so at this time the only image you can choose for your topology simulations is the FRR image.

 Now you can deploy `k8s-topo` onto your cluster: